magneticleaves/magneticleaves/README.md

 ## Hello 👋

-I'm a technologist and developer with particular interest in information security.
+I'm a technologist and developer with interest in information security.

 My prefered development language is Python, but I am also familiar with Java, C#, and JS/node.js.